 Next, fill a pressure cooker with plenty of water (about 3/4 of the way full) and bring to a boil.
 Carefully drop your seitan into the cooker and put the lid on.
 Cook on a medium/high heat for 40 minutes.
 Once the time is up, switch off the heat and leave it to cool completely.
-If your pressure cooker is too small to hold both parcels, you'll need to cook them separately.

 I've veganized one of North India's most famous curries, Butter Chicken.
 Also known as Murgh Makhani, it's known for having a lusciously-smooth and aromatic sauce laced with mild, fragrant spices.
 Seitan pieces replace the chicken in this recipe for a high-protein main course that pairs perfectly with roti, laccha paratha or garlic naan.